-- Spouse or domestic partner. - If both employee and spouse/domestic partner work for the same company, they may enroll together or separately. - Children - Children are eligible as defined in plan documents in accordance with applicable state and federal laws, up to the end of the month when turning age 26, regardless of financial dependency, employment, eligibility of other coverage, student status, marital status, tax dependency or residency.
-This requirement applies to natural and adopted children, stepchildren, and children subject to legal guardianship. - Children can only be covered under one parent's plan when both parents work for the same company. - When the child works for the same company as the parent, the child may enroll separately as an employee or as a dependent under the parent's plan. - Grandchildren are eligible if court ordered.
-A copy of the court order must be submitted. - Dependents must enroll in the same benefits as the employee (participation is not required). - Employees may select coverage for eligible dependents under the dental plan even if they select single coverage under the medical plan. - Individuals cannot be covered as an employee and dependent under the same plan.
+- Eligible dependents include: - Spouse and domestic partner of employee.
+If both employee and spouse /partner work for the same company, they may enroll together or separately. - Domestic partners (same or opposite sex) and their eligible children may be covered as eligible dependents if the employer elects this designation at contract effective date or renewal date.
+An affidavit is not required.
+The plan sponsor is responsible for determining whether the domestic partner is eligible. - Children - > Children are eligible as defined in plan documents in accordance with applicable state and federal law, up to the end of the month when turning age 26, regardless of financial dependency, employment, eligibility of other coverage, student status, marital status, tax dependency or residency.
+This requirement applies to natural and adopted children, stepchildren, and children subject to legal guardianship. - > Children can only be covered under one parent's plan when both parents work for the same company. - > When the child works for the same company as the parent, the child may enroll separately as an employee OR as a dependent under the parent's plan. - > Newborns of dependents and grandchildren (if court ordered) are eligible.
+A copy of the court order must be submitted. - Dependents must enroll in the same benefit plan as the employee (participation is not required however, waivers are required). - Employees may select coverage for eligible dependents under the dental plan even if they selected single coverage under the medical plan. - Individuals cannot be covered as an employee and dependent under the same plan.